atonalfreerider/midi-retime/README.md

 The tool is flexible in that it can retime a MIDI file to match the tempo of another MIDI file, even if the two MIDI files have different note structure.

+retetime-dictionary.py takes a .txt file dictionary that indicates the start time of each measure in the audio file to be retimed, and outputs a corse retime scale. midi-note-analysis.py further takes the retime scale and subdivides the midi notes so that it can maximize overlap and minimize non-overlap, and produces a fine grain retime scale. audio-stretch.py takes the retime scale and retimes the audio file to match the tempo of the master midi file.

 Installation:

 pip install -r requirements.txt